-The filing requirements and thresholds thereof provided under the Antimonopoly Law are different depending on the types of transactions involved (e.g., a merger, acquisition of the whole or a part of the business/assets).
+The filing requirements and thresholds thereof as provided for under the Antimonopoly Law are different depending on the types of transactions involved (e.g., a merger, acquisition of the whole or a part of the business/assets).
 The filing requirements for the transaction between domestic companies and those between foreign companies are the same under the Antimonopoly Law.